How to Grow and Care for Dumb Cane

 I don’t know about you, but there are days when I just want a houseplant that makes me feel like I’m the most talented gardener on the planet.

 If you’re like me and you enjoy easy-care houseplants, say hello to Dieffenbachia, also known as dumb cane.
-If orchids are the high-maintenance beauty queens of indoor gardening, dumb cane is the natural beauty standing in the wings, just out of the spotlight.

 A close up vertical image of a number of dumb cane (Dieffenbachia) plants growing in small black plastic pots.
 To the center and bottom of the frame is green and white printed text.